Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Introduction and Preliminaries

 To set the stage, we define a \emph{discrete assembly system (DAS)} as $\cG\define(\cV,\cE,\cB,\cD)$, where $\cV$ is a set of \emph{node types} ($n\define\abs{\cV}$), $\cE$ a set of \emph{edge types} ($m\define\abs{\cE}$), $\cB\define\{b_e\in\Z_+\st e\in\cE\}$ contains (optional) availability \emph{budgets} for each edge type (which may be infinite), and $\cD\define\{ (d_i,V_i,E_i)\st V_i\subseteq\cV, E_i\subseteq\cE, i=1,\dots,k\}$ is a collection of~$k$ possible \emph{(edge) orientations} $d_i$ (given, e.g., by direction vectors in $\R^2$) along with node types~$V_i$ and edge types $E_i$ that are \emph{compatible} with~$d_i$, i.e., to a node $v\in V_i$, an edge $e\in E_i$ can be attached with orientation $d_i$.
 (Note that this setup makes the implicit assumption that all nodes of one type have the same orientation in space; in principle, this could be generalized by equipping each~$V_i$ with a local coordinate system, but we do not treat such extensions here.)
 In particular, generally, not every orientation is allowed at every node, and not every edge type is allowed for every orientation.
-We call a DAS construction \emph{valid} if it corresponds to a ``planar'' structure (i.e., edges are not allowed to overlap or cross one another) and the edge type budgets are adhered to.